 Brand tracking: Keeping tabs on a brand’s health over time, to see how things change.
 This involves running brand tracking surveys at a regular cadence (often quarterly) to see whether your brand awareness, reputation, etc. is trending upwards or downwards.
+This can also involve monitoring brand awareness ROI for potential improvements.
 Many people also include NPS tracking to see if their score is higher after an ad campaign runs versus before it was launched.

 Learn how to start tracking your brand health